America 250

 8:00 to 10:00: The Time Bandits Band

-As our nation marks 250 years of independence, this special fundraiser will bring our community together for a night of celebration and purpose at Loveland Community House, 513 W 2nd St.
+As our nation marks 250 years of independence, this special fundraiser will bring our community together for a night of celebration and purpose.

 Guests will enjoy live entertainment from the nostalgic Yorkville Big Band and the crowd-favorite Time Bandits Band, keeping the dance floor full all evening long.